Helpful tips to save energy

 Groundwork

 Groundwork is working with the Cadent Foundation to give the most vulnerable households tailored consultations with ‘Groundwork Green Doctors’ about energy-saving measures and financial support via a referral service.
-They are also providing tips and advice for all energy consumers on the Groundwork website.

 National Energy Action

 National Energy Action (NEA) is a national fuel poverty charity, working to keep people warm and safe in their homes.
-NEA works with Cadent to offer a range of support to people in fuel poverty both directly and via intermediaries.

-To find out how NEA can help you visit the National Energy Action website
+To find out how NEA can help you visit the National Energy Action website.

 What to do if you smell gas